When young travelers have a chance encounter with a sinister proposition, will they choose money, survival or love?

 (Photo by Nicole Beaubien for Moresby Press)

-Journalist and internationally acclaimed author of the noir thriller novel Shadows the Sizes of Cities, Gregory W. Beaubien has reported from countries around the world for newspapers, magazines and websites including the Chicago Tribune, the Los Angeles Times and Yahoo Travel.
+Journalist and internationally acclaimed author of the noir thriller novel Shadows the Sizes of Cities, Gregory W. Beaubien has reported from countries around the world for newspapers, magazines and websites including the Chicago Tribune, the Los Angeles Times, and Yahoo Travel.
 As a writer for hire he has written two nonfiction books.
 On May 15, 2020, Beaubien completed a new novel called THE DEVIL IS WAITING, a literary crime drama with a supernatural undercurrent.
 (Join our mailing list for updates.)
 He lives in Chicago with his wife and daughter.

 Read an interview with Gregory W. Beaubien